 2023 Tour Savings

-Booking Discount – Book by February 1, 2023, to SAVE $500 per person on your John Hall’s Alaska land tour, or SAVE $800 per person on a land tour + cruise package.
-For bookings made after February 1, 2023 – SAVE $500 per person by attending a John Hall’s Alaska travel seminar any time of year.
+Booking Discount – Book by March 15, 2023, to SAVE $500 per person on your John Hall’s Alaska land tour, or SAVE $800 per person on a land tour + cruise package.
+For bookings made March 16, 2023 and beyond – SAVE $500 per person on land/cruise combinations by attending a John Hall’s Alaska travel seminar any time of year.

 Check Discount – SAVE $200 per person when you pay your tour balance by check or cash versus credit card! $500 per person deposits may still be made by credit card.

 Group Discount – SAVE $50 per person with 2-3 rooms booked; SAVE $100 per person with 4-7 rooms booked.
 SAVE $150 per person with 8-11 rooms booked; SAVE $200 per person with 12+ rooms booked.
 Group discount applies to the first 2 individuals in each room only.

 A deposit of $500.00 USD per person is required within ten days of booking your reservation.
 Deposits are fully refundable up until 90 days prior to departure.

 Mastercard, Visa, Discover, American Express, and personal checks are acceptable forms of deposit payment.
 To confirm your space by credit card, please contact our office: 800.325.2270.
 Alaska Specialists are available for tour bookings 7:30am-5:30pm M-F and 8am-4pm on Saturday.

 LAND: This tour begins in Seattle, WA and ends in Anchorage, Alaska.
 On Day 1, flights should arrive in Seattle by 6pm.
 On Day 18, flights may depart Anchorage after 8am.